-Overall responsibility for the Department's teaching and student assessment is carried by the Head of Department.
+The Head of Departmentver carries overall responsibility for the Department's teaching and student assessment.
 S/he is advised by the Physics Management Committee, which meets each month to review departmental strategy.
 S/he delegates responsibility to the Staff Meeting, the Education Committee and the Director of Studies.

 All staff members attend Staff Meetings.
 There is one scheduled meeting each term with additional meetings when these are required.
 The meeting receives reports from the Education Committee, Head of Administration, Head of Department, Research Committee, Safety Officer and representatives of other groups within the department.

-The Director of Studies (DoS) is responsible for implementing of all u/g teaching policies and the day-to-day running of the u/g teaching.
-The DoS is also responsible for allocating teaching duties to staff members; coordinating the review of the Department's teaching; preparing all formal documentation for the Faculty Education Committee relating to new modules and to major changes to the Department's teaching; and coordinating the preparation of the Department's reports for the ITLR, Institute of Physics accreditation etc.
+The Director of Education (DoE) is responsible for implementing of all u/g teaching policies and the day-to-day running of the u/g teaching.
+The DoE is also responsible for allocating teaching duties to staff members; coordinating the review of the Department's teaching; preparing all formal documentation for the Faculty Education Committee relating to new modules and to major changes to the Department's teaching; and coordinating the preparation of the Department's reports for the ITLR, Institute of Physics accreditation etc.

 The Senior Tutor is responsible for coordinating the support for all students, overseeing the intervention strategy for students falling behind with coursework, running our VLE (Moodle).
 The Senior Tutor organises a programme of events to encourage social interaction of staff and students.